mudoimeh/D3-challenge/README.md

 * Created and situated the axes and labels to the left and bottom of the chart.

-* You'll need to use `python -m http.server` to run the visualization.
+* Need to use `python -m http.server` to run the visualization.
 This hosts the page at `localhost:8000` in your web browser.

 - - -